 You should also stay away from DIY concoctions like mixing conditioner and sugar.
 Adding an exfoliating agent will help lift the dirt that a conditioner alone can’t, but the sugar particles are too rough and risk creating micro-lesions on your scalp.

 On the contrary, a specially-formulated co-wash like the Curlsmith Curl Quenching Conditioning Wash contains mild detergents that clean the hair without being harsh on the scalp.
 It boasts a unique cleansing complex that helps gently lift away dirt and product residue without stripping away the scalp’s natural oils.
 These mild detergents are called cationic surfactants, and when mixed with water, cling to dirt and oil and help remove them from the scalp.
 One of these is called Cocamidopropyl Betaine, which is naturally derived from coconuts and is a very gentle solution to keep the scalp clean.
-On the moisturizing side, the Curlsmith cowash contains conditioning ingredients such as avocado oil, coconut oil, sunflower oil, and shea butter, great at keeping the hair nourished.
+In moisturizing curly hair, the Curlsmith cowash contains conditioning ingredients such as avocado oil, coconut oil, sunflower oil, and shea butter, great at keeping the hair nourished.

 How to Co-Wash: Step-by-Step